- Kings University – BSc, Biology

-- Certified as a Certified Personal Trainer through The American College of Sports Medicine
+- The American College of Sports Medicine – Certified Personal Trainer

 Ethan has been an athlete his whole life and loves competition.
 Whether it’s playing a friend in a heated match of tennis or playing basketball against college players in their summer leagues, he plays to win.
 Other than sport and fitness, Ethan is an avid traveller and makes it a priority to stay active while holidaying.
 His most recent travels took him trekking up active volcanoes, scuba diving with sea turtles, and finding his Zen at a yoga retreat in Bali.